CroatiaOfficial Name: Republic of Croatia

 U.S. citizens already in Croatia who wish to remain in Croatia for more than 90 days must obtain a temporary residence permit.
 Please note that the first temporary stay permit must be obtained from the Croatian Embassy or Consulate in the United States.

-U.S. citizens who need extensions of approved temporary stays should submit requests to the local police having jurisdiction over their place of residence in Croatia.
+U.S. citizens who need extensions of approved temporary stays should submit requests with the Aliens Affairs Section of their local police department having jurisdiction over their place of residence in Croatia.
 You should submit requests no later than 30 days in advance of the last day of authorized stay.
 Please see the embassy's website for the latest information on procedures for obtaining residence or work permits.
 Please also be aware that the U.S. Embassy is not able to expedite or intervene in the issuance of Croatian visas.
-Also, please be aware that U.S. citizens traveling on passport reported as lost or stolen will not be allowed entry
+Also, please be aware that U.S. citizens traveling on passport reported as lost or stolen will not be allowed entry.

 The U.S. Department of State is unaware of any HIV/AIDS entry restrictions for visitors to or foreign residents of Croatia.